 Dein Suchergebnis zum Thema: Sage

-Meintest du save?
+Meintest du stage?

 Individuals’ interests in vocational environments with activity opportunities that are inconsistent with Holland’s calculus hypothesis – Leibniz-Institut für die Pädagogik der Naturwissenschaften und Mathematik